andrewchungxam/2019MiddlewareBotTemplate/README.md

 There are two projects included:

 ### MiddlewareBot
-One is called the Middlewarebot; it is based on the official Bot Framework v4 echo bot sample.
+One is called the Middlewarebot; it is based on the official Bot Framework v4 EchoBot sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.